DmytroNorth/subtites_factor_stretch/README.md

+# Subtitles Stretching by Factor
-# A function that stretches subtitles by a given factor - Python
+A function that stretches subtitles by a given factor - Python

 ## Introduction
 A function that:
 * reads `.srt` subtitle file